johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 the same algorithms as are being used for DNSSEC.
 I.e. by using the right algorithm the resulting signatures will be as strong as DNSSEC-signatures.

+DDNS Updates can be used to update any information in a zone (subject to the policy of the recipient).
+But in the special case where the data that is updated is the delegation information for a child zone and it is sent across a zone cut (i.e. the child sends it to the parent), it acts as a glorified generalized NOTIFY.

+The DDNS update in this case is essentially a message that says "some data has changed; this is the exact change; here is the proof that the change is authentic, please verify this signature".

 # Terminology